ilie207/Library-System-Frontend/README.md

 ### Solution Overview

-Learner's Library is a modern, web-based library management system built with Next.js.
+Learner's Library is a modern, web-based library management system, which I have built with the use of Next.js framework.
 This system provides a seamless experience for both students and librarians.
-The application enables users to browse, borrow, and manage books while giving librarians tools to add books to the system, oversee the library's collection and latest user activities.
+The application was developed to enable students to browse, search, and borrow books from the library in a modern and easy way.
+The application will also enable librarians to manage the library's inventory, by allowing them to add books to the system, as well as edit, and delete them.
+In addition to that the librarins will be able to oversee the library's collection, the statistics of the library and latest user activities such as book returns and book borrows.

 ## Installation & Usage Instructions